Vanille-N/meander.typ/README.md

 fit inside the provided containers.

 You can see this in effect in the example below:
-- the text in green is before the Meander environment
+- the text in red is outside of the Meander environment
 - the text in blue is the Meander environment itself
 - the text in black is the overflow handled by Meander
-- the text in red is after the meander environment
 <!-- @scrybe(not publish; jump import; grep local; grep {{version}}) -->
 <!-- @scrybe(not publish; jump import; grep local; grep {{version}}) -->
 <!-- @scrybe(jump import; until ```; diff tests/gallery/placement/test.typ) -->